 Go through the list of the top Viners and you’ll see that 99% of them are comedians making short, funny videos.

-So instead of seeing social media as a distribution channel where you push out the content you created on one platform to all the others, try to tell stories that match the context of each platform.
+Instead of seeing social media as a distribution channel where you push out the content that you created on one platform to of all the others, try to tell stories that match the context of each platform.

 - 17 Killer Facebook Post Ideas For Small Business Owners